YGLEE1993/three-3DText/readme.md

 ![til](3DText-example.gif)

-## How to Load Textures & Add Geometry
+## How to Load Font & Add Geometry
 - FontLoader - A Class for loading a font in JSON format.
 Returns a Font, which is an array of Shapes representing the font.
 - TextGeometry - A class for generating text as a single geometry.
 It is constructed by providing a string of text, and a hash of parameters consisting of a loaded Font and settings.